-This Sweet Wine, called ‘Vino Cotto’, literally cooked wine is the result of reducing the must of specific local grapes.
+This sweet wine, called ‘Vino Cotto‘, is literally cooked wine: the result of reducing the must of specific local grapes.
 Vino Cotto originates from the Abruzzo region, principally within the Teramo province (for evidence check the Fun fact section below).
-However, it is found also in other regions of Italy, such as the Marche, Molise and even Sicily.
+However, it is found also in other regions of Italy, such as Marche, Molise, and even Sicily.
 Each Vino Cotto from the different localities differs in methods of preparation.

 In Abruzzo, the Vino Cotto is produced by reducing to a third the must from the Montepulciano D’Abruzzo grapes in a copper pot over a wood-fired flame.
-The Must is simmered for around 9 hours, then blended with other raw must to allow fermentation.
+The must is simmered for around 9 hours, then blended with another raw must in order to allow fermentation.
 The last step consists in blending the new produced Vino Cotto with different vintages of 50 or more years old.
-Following the same process as the balsamic vinegar.
-The older the Vino Cotto is, the creamier, sweeter and better will be.
+This is like following the same process as the balsamic vinegar preparation.
+The older the Vino Cotto is, the creamier, sweeter, and better it will be.

-In the Teramo province in Abruzzo, this sweet wine is also called ‘Lu Bambinell’ or simply the baby.
-The tradition wants that a barrel of Vino Cotto is produced for the newborn and then stored until he/she would get married.
-As a result of the many people that never got married, we now have some very old Vino Cotto.
-Secretly stored in the medieval cellars of old locals.
-Vino Cotto is said to have more value than gold…as a result of the different bandits’ attacks Italy received in the history, farmers have walled up or buried bottles and casks of the precious Vino Cotto.
-During the years last 30 years many rests of these old wines have been found around Abruzzo.
+In the Teramo province of Abruzzo, this sweet wine is also called ‘Lu Bambinell‘, or simply the baby.
+According to the tradition: a barrel of Vino Cotto is produced for the newborn baby, and then stored until he/she would get married.
+As a result of many people who never got married, we now also have some very old Vino Cotto, which are secretly stored in the medieval cellars of old locals.
+Vino Cotto has more values than gold…as a result of the different bandits’ attacks Italy received in history, farmers have walled up or buried bottles and casks of this precious wine.
+During the last 30 years many rests of these old wines have been found around Abruzzo.

 Tasting Notes & Serving

-Bursting with honey, caramel, spices and ripe fruit.
-Best served with Cantucci (almond biscuits), chocolate and coffee desserts.
-The more it ages, the creamier and the better is.
-Ageing and blend with older ‘Vino Cotto’ can date back to 1800.
+Bursting with honey, caramel, spices, and ripe fruit this wine is best served with Cantucci (almond biscuits), chocolate and coffee desserts.
+The more it ages, more creamier and better it gets.
+Aging and blend with older ‘Vino Cotto’ can date back to 1800.

-Did you know that during the 216BC Hannibal during his invasion to Italy, he passed through Abruzzo.
-Above its beauties, he founds the cure for its elephants and soldiers.
-The cure was the Vino Cotto, a 50y aged sweet wine from Abruzzo.
+Did you know that Hannibal during his invasion to Italy in 216BC, he passed also through Abruzzo.
+Above its beauties, he found the cure for its elephants and soldiers.
+The cure was the Vino Cotto, a 50 years aged sweet wine from Abruzzo.

-Do you want to savour a 50y old Vino Cotto?
+Do you want to savor a 50 years old Vino Cotto?